Kevin Kühnert: Chair of the Young Socialists, 2017–2021

-Member of the German Parliament, 2021–present
+Member of the German Parliament, 2021–2025

 On 16 December 2020, Kühnert was nominated as a direct candidate in the Berlin constituency of Tempelhof-Schöneberg in the 2021 federal election.

 In the negotiations to form a so-called traffic light coalition of the SPD, the Green Party and the FDP following the 2021 federal elections, Kühnert led his party's delegation in the working group on housing and construction; his co-chairs from the other parties were Christian Kühn and Daniel Föst.

+Secretary General of the SPD

+In 2021 Kühnert was elected secretary general of the SPD.
+He was reelected at the party's congress in 2023 with 92% of the vote.
+On 7 October 2024 Kühnert stepped down as secretary general due to health issues, and announced he would not run again for the Bundestag on 23 February 2025.